 SAA is committed to working with smallholder farmers by adopting a participatory approach that provides need-based feedback to farmers and value chain actors to establish technologies and fruitful market linkages that address the specific concerns of farmers.
 This participatory approach embodies SAA’s spirit of walking with the farmer.

 SAA envisions a more food-secure rural Africa with increasing numbers of prospering smallholder commercial farmers.
 Vision, Mission and Theory of Change can be found here.

-SAA started as an international non-governmental organization registered in Geneva and now it is operating as a general incorporated foundation in Japan.
-Its structure is based on a matrix management model, which reflects both its thematic and country-level focus.
+SAA started as an international non-governmental organization registered in 1986 in Geneva and now is operating as a general incorporated foundation in Japan.

 The foundation of SAA dates back to the early 1980’s, when a number of African countries were struggling to cope with worsening hunger caused mainly by prolonged drought.
 SAA’s brief history since its establishment in 1986 until the recent structural change can be found here.

 About 150 staff are now working at SAA in Africa to improve food security and livelihoods of farmers under leadership and supervision of the Senior Directors.
 The list of Directors can be found here.